-2 authorized to have and exercise any and all purposes, powers or privileges now or hereafter 3 conferred by the laws of the Virginia upon corporations formed under the Virginia Nonstock 4 Corporation Act, as amended from time to time, but only to the extent that the exercise of such 5 purposes, powers and privileges are not precluded by this ordinance, the BID Act, or by any 6 contractual arrangements with the City.
 7 Section 3.
 Benefits of District.
-That the City Council finds that the following benefits 8 will result from the creation of the District: 9 (A) A service district is a mechanism by which property owners within a defined 10 area can agree to impose additional taxes and charges on themselves in order to 11 provide enhanced and supplemental public services.
-12 (B) Similar districts have been created in numerous cities across the country, and the reports received suggest that they are almost uniformly highly successful in 13 14 achieving their objectives.
-(C) Critical to any service district is the creation of a partnership between the 15 16 public and private sector, with the public sector committing to maintain services at specified levels and the private sector agreeing to accept new taxes and 17 18 charges for the purpose of supplementing public services.
-19 (D) A service district of the kind authorized by the BID Act would be an important and vital element of the long-term health and growth of the West End and of 20 21 the City.
-22 Plan.
-That the plan for providing services and facilities with the District, 23 which involves both the City and the District, and would have the Board (as defined in Section 6 24 hereof) of the District contract for services above and beyond those that would continue to be 25 provided by the City, is found to be appropriate and necessary to achieve the benefits of a service 26 district.
+That the City Council finds that the following benefits 8 will result from the creation of the District:

+- 9 (A) A service district is a mechanism by which property owners within a defined 10 area can agree to impose additional taxes and charges on themselves in order to 11 provide enhanced and supplemental public services. - (B) Similar districts have been created in numerous cities across the country, and the reports received suggest that they are almost uniformly highly successful in achieving their objectives. - 15 (C) Critical to any service district is the creation of a partnership between the 16 public and private sector, with the public sector committing to maintain services 17 at specified levels and the private sector agreeing to accept new taxes and 18 charges for the purpose of supplementing public services. - 19(D) A service district of the kind authorized by the BID Act would be an important20and vital element of the long-term health and growth of the West End and of21the City.

+Section 4.
+Plan.
+That the plan for providing services and facilities with the District, which involves both the City and the District, and would have the Board (as defined in Section 6 hereof) of the District contract for services above and beyond those that would continue to be provided by the City, is found to be appropriate and necessary to achieve the benefits of a service district.

 27 Section 5.
+28 following powers:

 Powers of the District.
-That the District should be endowed with the 28 following powers: 29 (A) to acquire, hold and use both real and personal property necessary to achieve 30 its purposes, including (x) the acquisition by purchase, lease, use or other rights, 31 (y) the construction and installation of buildings and structures to further the 32 mission of the District, and (z) the leasing of space and structures for fees and 33 the participation in revenues from such leasing; 34 (B) to make contracts, including but not limited to (w) contracts to provide services income taxation under Section 501(a) of the Internal Revenue Code.
-The District is further operations;

-for areas adjoining the District, (x) a contract with an administrator, which may be an individual or an entity affiliated with one or more property owners (the services within the District; and (z) contracts to carry out its day-to-day
+That the District should be endowed with the District should be endowed with the District.

+- (A) to acquire, hold and use both real and personal property necessary to achieve its purposes, including (x) the acquisition by purchase, lease, use or other rights, (y) the construction and installation of buildings and structures to further the mission of the District, and (z) the leasing of space and structures for fees and the participation in revenues from such leasing; - 34(B) to make contracts, including but not limited to (w) contracts to provide services35for areas adjoining the District, (x) a contract with an administrator, which may36be an individual or an entity affiliated with one or more property owners (the37"Administrator"), (y) contracts with agencies of the City to provide permitted38services within the District; and (z) contracts to carry out its day-to-day39operations;
-"Administrator"), (y) contracts with agencies of the City to provide permitted